top of page

 Research

-I have also conducted work on: time as a resource in public schools in the United States, ethnic segregation and time availability, gender inequality and the pace of life around the world, conceptualizing socioeconomic rights in South Africa, and exploring the trajectories of 'aged-out' foster youth in the United States.
+I have also conducted work on: time as a resource in public schools in the United States, ethnic segregation and time availability, the temporal experiences of unaccompanied migrant children, gender inequality and the pace of life around the world, and exploring the trajectories of 'aged-out' foster youth in the United States.

 Upcoming & Recent Talks